b. Notice requirements

-Notice for the public meeting at which the resolution to enter into executive session has been adopted must be posted pursuant to N.J.S.A.
+Adequate notice for the public meeting at which the resolution to enter into executive session has been adopted must be given pursuant to N.J.S.A.
 10:4-8.

-The resolution to go into closed session must (i) state the "general nature" of the subject matter to be discussed in the closed session, and (ii) state "as precisely as possible" the time when and the circumstances under which the discussion conducted in closed session can be disclosed to the public.
+The resolution to go into closed session must: (i) state the "general nature" of the subject matter to be discussed in the closed session, and (ii) state "as precisely as possible" the time when and the circumstances under which the discussion conducted in closed session can be disclosed to the public.
 N.J.S.A.
 10:4-13.
-In an unpublished decision, Paff v.
-Monroe Township Board of Education, 2007 WL 191984 (Law Div.), the Court indicated that a Resolution restating the provisions of the law allowing a closed session is not in compliance with the statute.

 The penalties and remedies for improperly resolving to go into closed session are the same as those for other violations, i.e., injunctive relief, voiding of the action taken, and fines.
 See N.J.S.A.
 10:4-15, 16 and 17.